tumbislav/SvgMapper/README.md

 SvgMapper
 =========

-From Aitof to Winkel Tripel, with style
+SVG from Aitoff to Winkel, with style